nwnxee/unified/README.md

 NWNX:EE is not just for plugin developers.
 Module creators can use plugins created by the NWNX:EE contributors to expand the scripting and systems functionality of their modules.

+## What versions of the server are supported?

+The most recent build of NWN:EE that is supported can be discovered at the top of this file.
+Please note that we do NOT support any server binaries other than the one in the dedicated server package.
+We support neither the binary released through the Beamdog client nor the one released through the Steam client.
+We release an update for each new version of the dedicated server package, which can be found here: https://forums.beamdog.com/discussion/67157/server-download-packages-and-docker-support/p1

 ## What platforms are supported?

 Only Linux is currently supported.
 It is possible to run NWNX:EE on Windows using Docker to emulate a Linux server environment.
 Refer to the sections below to find out how.
 There are plans to bring native Windows support to NWNX:EE but these plans currently lack a concrete schedule.